TIBCOSoftware/PDToolRelease/_general_release/README.txt

 			Release Date: yyyy-MM-dd
 			=========================

-3. Build the 6.2 release
+3. Build the 7.0 release
 	a.
 All code should be complete and files saved
 	b.
-Right-click on build_release6.2.xml and select "Run As" --> "Ant Build"

-4. Build the 7.0 release
-	a.
-All code should be complete and files saved
-	b.
 Right-click on build_release7.0.0.xml and select "Run As" --> "Ant Build"

-5. Build the 8.0 release
+4. Build the 8.0 release
 	a.
 All code should be complete and files saved
 	b.
 Right-click on build_release8.0.0.xml and select "Run As" --> "Ant Build"

-6. Build the regression release
+5. Build the regression release
 	a.
 All code should be complete and files saved
 	b.
 Right-click on build_regression.xml and select "Run As" --> "Ant Build"